ds-ashanmugavel/traceability-foss/docs/arc42.md

 The Maven build alone only leads up to the JAR artifact of Trace-X.
 To create Docker images, the Docker build feature is used.
-This copies all resources into a builder image, builds the software and creates a final Docker image at the end that can then be deployed.
+This copies all resources into a build image, builds the software and creates a final Docker image at the end that can then be deployed.

-Although the Docker image can be deployed in various ways, the standard solution are the provided Helm charts, which describe the required components as well.
+Although the Docker image can be deployed in various ways, the standard solution is to use the provided Helm charts, which describe the required components as well.

 ### Code generation